Sadly, Michigan’s new No-Fault law is going to be a big disappointment for Detroit drivers.

 - Tolling of the one-year-back rule: Under the new Michigan No-Fault law, the one-year-back “limitation . . . is tolled from the date the person claiming the benefits makes a specific claim for the benefits until the date the insurer formally denies the claim.”

-- Independent medical examinations by insurance company doctors: In addition to requiring insurance companies’ IME doctors to have the same specialty as victim’s treating physicians, the new Michigan No-Fault law require IME doctor to have spent a majority of professional time practicing clinical medicine or teaching.
+- An independent medical examination by insurance company doctors: In addition to requiring insurance companies’ IME doctors to have the same specialty as victim’s treating physicians, the new Michigan No-Fault law require IME doctor to have spent a majority of professional time practicing clinical medicine or teaching.

-- Attendant Care: Auto insurers are not required to pay for more than 56 hours per week of No-Fault in-home, family-provided attendant care.
+- Attendant Care Benefits: Auto insurers are not required to pay for more than 56 hours per week of No-Fault in-home, family-provided attendant care.
 This limitation applies after July 1, 2021.